3liz/lizmap-documentation/source/user/user_guide.rst

 If you want to remove the object you selected, you must click *Del*.

-Finally, to disable editing tool, simply click on *Stop*.
+Finally, to disable editing tool, simply click on *Close* or click again on the Edition icon.

 .. image:: /images//user-guide-30-edition-stop.png
    :align: center